 Keep your eyes peeled for our second installment of our 10 top tips to the perfect summer garden party.
 Why not book Aldourie if you’re looking to hold a milestone birthday in a castle or enjoy a family reunion castle stay.
 We specialise in exclusive family holidays on Loch Ness in this private use Castle and whilst you’re here why not let us host your perfect castle garden party over summer.
 Email email@example.com or visit our castle hospitality webpages for more information.

 This past month has all been about planting; well, what else is Aldourie Castle’s gardening team going to do with a delivery of 20,000 plants!
-Let’s take a more in depth look at what the dedicated green-fingered team got up to in the grounds of this exclusive use venue in Scotland.
+Let’s take a look at what the dedicated green-fingered team got up to in the grounds of this exclusive use venue in Scotland.